Right from time immemorial Christians have been target of many crises, these crises could be said to start from Jesus himself.

-After the death and the resurrection of Jesus Christ, one those thing his disciples inherited was persecution, though this according to bible scholar was allowed for the gospel to be expanded.
+After the death and the resurrection of Jesus Christ, one of those things his disciples inherited was persecution, though this according to the bible scholars was allowed for the gospel to be expanded.

 The more the Gospel of the Salvation is being extended even to non-Jews, the more Christians faced persecution.
 Some were killed, some were beaten and so on.